michael-franke/michael-franke.github.io/oberseminar/index.md

 ### Past talks

 ---------------- ----------------------------------------------------
+July 17, 2017\   <span style = "color:firebrick">Robert D. Hawkins</span> (Stanford)\

+&nbsp;\          "Convention-formation in iterated reference games"\

+&nbsp;\          <span style = "color:gray">Just as drivers depend on shared behavioral conventions to safely navigate traffic, successful communication depends on a set of shared linguistic conventions.
+All members of a language community share stable knowledge of global conventions, many of which evolved over long timescales.
+Yet communication partners are also remarkably flexible in their ability to adapt to local contexts and to dynamically coordinate on local, ad hoc conventions across a relatively small number of repeated interactions.
+In this talk, I’ll present results from several interactive communication games that investigate the cognitive mechanisms that support such flexibility.
+First, these results suggest that recent efforts to show failures in flexible social reasoning should in fact be reinterpreted as pragmatic successes.
+Second, they motivate a theory of local convention-formation where agents, though initially uncertain about word meanings in context, learn from and thus adapt to a partner who is assumed to be using language with such knowledge.
+We formalize both contributions in a computational model of language understanding as recursive social inference.</span>

+&nbsp;\          &nbsp;\

 July 10, 2017\   <span style = "color:firebrick">Anna Howell</span> (Tübingen)\

 &nbsp;\          "Alternatives and Disjunction through the lens of Disjunctive Questions in Yoruba"\